Saturday, November 16, 2002

 So much has transpired since my last entry.
 I suppose I feel a twinge of regret over not noting the details, but I can sum it up for future memory prodding:

-had already been removed
+My precious plants had already been removed |

 The BIG CONCERN item—the color copier—had a fairly smooth transfer thanks to ingenuity between Dad & David.
 Strapped on a handtruck with a board underneath, it was safely deposited downstairs.
 Actually, it was almost more difficult just to get it from the back of the truck, on the auto lift, and down to the ground…